The garden setting at the Holy Cross Centre provides a tranquil environment which is ideal for quite reflection and moderate exercise.

-The Western or Smiths Road side of the Holy Cross Centre is where the entrance and carpark for the Retreat Centre is situated.
+The Western or Smiths Road side of the Holy Cross Centre is where the entrance to the carpark for the Retreat Centre is situated.
 The lawn area contains a number of large mature trees and a row of Manchurian Pear trees runs along the edge of the lawn adjacent the carpark.

 A small garden area known as the Peace Garden is nestled at the side of the Chapel on the Smiths Road or Western side of the Holy Cross Centre.
-The garden is semi-enclosed and is an ideal location for quite reflection.
+The garden is semi-enclosed and is an ideal location for quiet reflection.